Below are the most useful databases to explore the richness of the journal literature in Interior Design.

 Written by renowned scholars Joy Dohr and Margaret Portillo, the book brings interior design theory and research to life utilizing a narrative inquiry approach that offers highly accessible coverage of the interior design world as it exists today.
 By looking at real-life stories that demonstrate what makes a memorable design, coupled with photographs and drawings to further illustrate these concepts, this book is a must-read for anyone interested in keeping abreast of interior design in the twenty-first century. (publisher's website)

 I hope everyone finds these resources to be valuable in the exploration of this topic.
-This semester I am spending the from lunch hour from 11am-1pm each Wednesday helping students at the Owen Science Library.
-Otherwise, I am available for classes and private research consultations.
+I am available for classes and private research consultations.
 My contact information is below.
-Although I will be away from the Libraries from August 12-28, 2017 (please use the general http://libraries.wsu.edu/ask during that time), feel free to contact me for further assistance.
+Feel free to contact me for further assistance.